JackLockett/Cruise-Information-Tracker/README.md

 # Cruise Information Tracker

-This Python script is designed to track the current cruise information for various ships within the Marella Cruises fleet.
+This Python script allows you to track the current cruise information for various cruise ships within the Marella Cruises fleet.
+It provides real-time data on the current location, speed, and other details of the selected ship.
 If you're interested in staying updated on Marella Cruises, this tool is perfect for you.

 ## Usage